 The Offering will commence within two calendar days following the qualification of the Offering.
-The Offering will terminate at the earlier of (1) December 31, 2021 (2) the date on which all 2,733,229 shares of our Class A common stock subject to the Offering have been sold, (3) the date which is one year after this Offering is qualified by the U.S. Securities and Exchange Commission (which we refer to as the "SEC" or the "Commission"), or (4) the date on which this Offering is earlier terminated by the Company in its sole discretion (which we refer to as the "Termination Date").
+The Offering will terminate at the earlier of (1) December 31, 2021 (2) the date on which all 2,733,229 shares of our Class A common stock subject to the Offering have been sold, (3) the date which is one year after this Offering is qualified by the U.S. Securities and Exchange Commission (which we refer to as the "SEC" or the "Commission"), or (4) the date on which this Offering is earlier terminated by the Company in its sole discretion (which we refer to as the "SEC" or the "Commission"), or (4) the date on which this Offering is earlier terminated by the Company in its sole discretion (which we refer to as the "SEC").

-See the section titled "Risk Factors" beginning on page 15 to read about factors you should consider before buying shares of our Class A common stock.
+See the section titled "Risk Factors" beginning on page 17 to read about factors you should consider before buying shares of our Class A common stock.